brwnow/programmingDidaticGame/.github/pull_request_template.md

 # Checklist
 - [ ] Build the branch locally (debug and release) and run both targets
 - [ ] Build the tests locally and run the tests
+- [ ] Check if the documentation must be updated and whether it was updated
-- [ ] Check if the branch in on top of develop
+- [ ] Check if the branch is on top of develop
 - [ ] Check if merge text conforms the standard
 - [ ] Reminder to delete branch after merging